galaxyproject/admin-training/Helpers.md

 ## Wrap Up

-- At the end we will offer completion certificates, if they can show they completed a survey.
+- At the end we will offer an attendance certificates, if they can show they completed a survey.